RYA play it Close to their Chest . . .

 And those competing will include most of the (assumed) front-runners for selection.
 The exceptions being the Finn guys who did Christmas in Australia instead and the top Nacra 17 pair.

-And for who are the front runners and how thay are likely to fare in Miami, we will look at that in part 2 . . .
+And for who are the front runners and how they are likely to fare in Miami, we will look at that in part 2 . . .

 *nobble – try to influence or thwart by underhand or unfair methods